mlswg/mls-protocol/draft-ietf-mls-protocol.md

 by the members at the leaves among its descendants.
 The `parent_hash` field contains a hash of this node's parent node, as described in {{parent-hash}}.
 The `unmerged_leaves` field lists the leaves under this parent node that are unmerged, according to their indices among all the leaves in the tree.
+The entries in the `unmerged_leaves` vector MUST be sorted in increasing order.

 ## Leaf Node Contents